USSURATONCACHI/novpn/README.md

 ## Usage

-To use the tool, invoke the `novpn` command followed by the desired command you want to run within the specified namespace:
+To use the tool, invoke the `novpn` command followed by the desired command:

 ```bash
 $ novpn <command>